CadQuery/cadquery/doc/extending.rst

             .combineSolids()
         )

-Such an approach if more friendly for auto-completion and static analysis tools.
+Such an approach is more friendly for auto-completion and static analysis tools.